singnet/ai-dsl/experimental/proto-encoding/structured/README.md

 ## Description

-Experiment with more advanced situations of coding and decoding, especially regarding structured types, as well as their interactions with primitive types.
+Experiment with more advanced situations of encoding and decoding, especially regarding structured types, as well as their interactions with primitive types.